jesuschristsuperstar/php_ncurses/README.md

 ###Changes###

 The version here has abstracted the 6 original widgets into separate classes for easier editing and management.
-Additionally, errors in the input box widget were fixed and multiple fields are now supported.
+Errors in the input box widget were fixed.
-There was a change to the color scheme and some the border characters where changed to asterisks for submenus.
+Multiple, custom fields are now supported in input box widget.
+Dialog borders were fixed.
+Submenu borders are now optional and are now asterisks when enabled.
+Multiple, custom buttons are now supported for each widget.